Michael Tigar Human Rights and Global Justice Scholarship and Cohort

 - resume/C.V.,

-- final transcript from any undergraduate, and if applicable, graduate coursework,
+- final transcript (unofficial is fine) including all undergraduate, and if applicable, graduate coursework,

 - and a personal statement of 1000 words or less.
 The personal statement should: